Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Appendix

-We investigated the impact and sensitivity of hardware noise further for the circuits in \cref{sec:shor} by employing noise scaling analysis to discover their pseudo-thresholding behavior (see Fig. \ref{fig:shor_noise_sim_compare}).
-We identified the error sources in Sqalesim most likely to have higher hardware drift and scaled them by a multiplicative factor $\alpha$ (where the default settings correspond to $\alpha=1$).
-In taking 5$\times 10^{4}$ raw noisy shots to approximate the infinite shot limit, we observed that the [[4, 2, 2]] encoded Shor circuits maintain a lower TVD compared to the unencoded Shor for all simulated values up to $\alpha=3.5$ and $\alpha=4$ for two- and three-row encodings, respectively.
+In taking 6$\times 10^{4}$ raw noisy shots to approximate the infinite shot limit, we observed that the $[[4,2,2]]$ encoded Shor circuits maintain a lower TVD compared to the unencoded Shor for all simulated values up to $\alpha\sim2.4$ and $\alpha\sim3.6$ for two- and three-row encodings, respectively.
 It is also interesting to see that there is a clear TVD separation between the two- and three-row Shor circuits themselves (as also observed experimentally in Fig. \ref{fig:shor_experimental_data}) for all $\alpha$ we simulated above $\sim$0.5.
-We attribute this general resilience to the strong noise robustness of the [[4, 2, 2]] code for early fault-tolerant circuits \cite{bedalov2024fault}, with the longer sustained performance of the three-row arising from more opportunities for error detection filtering (additionally seen in Fig. \ref{fig:shor_noise_sim_compare} from the higher post-selection discard at higher $\alpha$ for the same number of shots).
-This highlights that different logical encodings of the same underlying code can exhibit observable differences in the presence of realistic noise, and that a curious balance exists between a compact encoding and seeming distributed logical redundancy.
-At the same time, we also notice the potential limitations of the [[4, 2, 2]] code with the simulations of the two-row Shor circuit equipped with LDU.
-Its `pseudothreshold' (that is, the point at which the base unencoded circuit performs better) is drastically lower than its non-LDU standalone and predicts worse performance just after $\alpha\sim1.1$.
-We explain this behavior as a predicament in applying numerous CZ gates for the LDU while a dominant CZ error accumulates (along with a proportional atom loss) with increasing $\alpha$.
-In particular, being just a distance 2 code, the increasing errors can very quickly pile up as logical errors, and whatever detection capability is offered by the LDU gets drowned.
-We note that this is particularly exemplified for the Shor circuits as the order of magnitude of CZs added from the LDU encroaches on the CZ depth of the base encoded circuit itself.
-Although the LDU is not without its merit in offering better performance than the unencoded Shor in the error regime $\alpha \leq 1$, it signals an informed weighting of importance on the kinds of fault-tolerance gadgets to leverage for a given circuit based on the dominant hardware error sources at play.
+We attribute this general resilience to the strong noise robustness of the $[[4 2,2]]$ code for early fault-tolerant circuits \cite{bedalov2024fault}, with the longer sustained performance of the three-row encoding arising from more opportunities for error detection filtering.
+This highlights that different logical encodings of the same underlying code can exhibit observable differences in the presence of realistic noise, and that a balance exists between a compact encoding and broadly distributed logical redundancy.
+At the same time, we also notice the potential limitations of the $[[4,2,2]]$ code with the simulations of the two-row Shor circuit equipped with LDU.
+Its pseudothreshold (the point at which unencoded and encoded performance cross) is $\alpha\sim1.7$, lower than its non-LDU counterpart.
+We explain this behavior as a result of applying numerous CZ gates for the LDU while CZ error accumulates (along with a proportional atom loss) with increasing $\alpha$.
+In particular, because the $[[4,2,2]]$ code has only distance 2, increasing $\alpha$ very quickly leads to logical errors, and whatever additional error detection capability is offered by the LDU gets overwhelmed.
+We note that this is particularly exemplified for the Shor circuits as the number of CZs added from the LDUs approaches the CZ depth of the base encoded circuit itself.
+Although the circuits with leakage detection perform better than the unencoded Shor circuits in the error regime $\alpha \leq 1$, these findings emphasize that informed decisions about the kinds of fault-tolerance gadgets to implement for a given circuit should be based on the dominant hardware error sources at play.